rmn-smn/Simple_Decentralized_Exchange/README.md

 # Simple Decentralized Exchange
 A simple decentralised exchange based on a constant product market maker model.
 Implemented in Solidity, tests with Javascript.
 This is just for educational purposes.
-Currently the implementation is rather redimentary and lacks many features that i.e. Uniswap has.
+Currently, the implementation is rather rudimentary and lacks many features that i.e. Uniswap has.

 Built and tested using truffle.